-- 9.2 Exceptions to the standard payment terms may be made only with the prior approval of the Chief Financial Officer or the Financial Reporting and Operations Director. - 9.3 Te Pūkenga will not provide indemnities, agree to pay default interest, or provide personal or otherwise guarantees or warranties nor place signature on any supplier generated 'Credit/Account Application' forms, unless otherwise explicitly authorised by the Chief Financial Officer.
+Director for national contracts and by the Regional Finance Director for division specific contracts. - 9.6 Te Pūkenga will not provide indemnities, agree to pay default interest, or provide personal or otherwise guarantees or warranties nor place signature on any supplier generated 'Credit/Account Application' forms, unless otherwise explicitly authorised by the Chief Financial Officer.